 Lunch (payable locally)

-You can buy picnic lunches from the hotel (order the night before).
-Alternatively, you could buy lunch ingredients from one of the many shops in Puerto de Sóller.
+You could buy lunch ingredients from one of the many shops in Puerto de Sóller.
 On some days it may be possible to buy ingredients or eat in a local café during the day; your leaders will advise you of all the options.

-During your Discovery Tour you will have the opportunity to visit many fascinating places of interest. this is the proposed programme, but our HF Holidays' leader may adjust it at their discretion, taking into account factors such as weather or local opening times or the wishes of the group.
+During your Discovery Tour you will have the opportunity to visit many fascinating places of interest.
+This is the proposed programme, but our HF Holidays' leader may adjust it at their discretion, taking into account factors such as weather or local opening times.

-Boats depart regularly from the marina and we will cruise along the splendid stretch of coast northwest of Porto de Sóller past dramatic cliffs which tumble down to the white beaches.
+We'll enjoy a boat cruise along the splendid stretch of coast northwest of Puerto de Sóller past dramatic cliffs which tumble down to the white beaches.
 One of the highlights is a small quiet cove, Cala Tuent, with its backdrop of mountains and small 13th century church.
-We continue onward to Sa Colobra from where it is possible to visit the magnificent gorge of Torrent de Pareis, the 'Torrent of the Twins'.
-A box canyon, the spot where the river meets the sea, is one of the most dramatic sights on the island.
+We continue onward to Sa Colobra, where it is possible to visit the magnificent gorge of Torrent de Pareis, the 'Torrent of the Twins'.
+A box canyon, the spot where the river meets the sea is one of the most dramatic sights on the island.

-We now take a scenic half hour stroll to the tiny old stone village of Biniaraix, passing orchards and farmland criss-crossed with ancient irrigation channels and dry-stone walls.
+Today begins with a scenic stroll to the tiny old stone village of Biniaraix, passing orchards and farmland criss-crossed with ancient irrigation channels and dry-stone walls.
 Nestled in the foothills of the Serra de Tramuntana, the village is extraordinarily pretty.
-There is the option to take the mini-bus here for those not wishing to walk.
-Our next stop by coach is Fornalutx, often described as the most attractive village on Mallorca and certainly it has a superb location, set against the towering Puig Major and surrounded by orange and lemon groves.
-The quaint village fans out from the miniscule centre and the streets are still cobbled to facilitate mule traffic
+We continue by coach to Fornalutx, often described as the most attractive village on Mallorca and certainly it has a superb location, set against the towering Puig Major and surrounded by orange and lemon groves.
+The quaint village fans out from the miniscule centre and the streets are still cobbled to facilitate mule traffic.

 Lluc Monastery and Pollença